FOIA exemption 3

-FOIA Exemption 3 Statutes are statutes found to qualify under Exemption 3 of the U.S. Freedom of Information Act, 5 U.S.C.§ 552(b)(3).
+Exemption 3 of the U.S. Freedom of Information Act, 5 U.S.C.§ 552(b)(3) prevents the disclosure of certain information that other statutes require be kept confidential.
 Under its terms, as amended in 1976 and 2009, a statute qualifies as an "Exemption 3 statute" only if it "(i) requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue; or (ii) establishes particular criteria for withholding or refers to particular types of matters to be withheld."
 Additionally, any statute enacted after October 29, 2009, acting to exclude information release must contain a specific citation to subsection (b)(3) of the FOIA statute.

-Limitations of the list

 The U.S. Freedom of Information Act's exemptions from release of information can be found at 5 U.S.C. § 552(b)(1)-(9).
 Exemption 3 of FOIA is cited as 5 U.S.C. § 552(b)(3).
 In FOIA responses it is usually cited as just "(b)(3)".
 If a statute other than the FOIA specifically forbids the release of particular information or sets clear criteria for types of information not to be released, it is a (b)(3) statute.

-Surprisingly, there is no single authoritative list of such statutes.
+There is no single authoritative list of such statutes.
 The U.S. Department of Justice, Office of Information Policy, creates a list of statutes that have been cited in the recent FOIA annual reports by agencies in the federal executive branch.
 This list is updated annually, but it consists only of statutes tested in court, e.g. FY2009 list, FY2013, or FY 2014.
 In addition, the list cites some statutes as to which there are conflicting opinions as to whether they are Exemption 3 statutes.
 In other words, the DOJ list includes statutes that been judged as a (b)(3) statute in some federal courts, but not others.
 These conflicting statutes are marked with asterisks.
 Not included in the DOJ's list are statutes that were not cited recently or have not been court tested.

 A separate list is maintained by the Collaboration on Government Secrecy at American University Washington College of Law, and it suggests that the universe of Exemption 3 statutes is much greater.
 The Collaboration on Government Secrecy has determined that while agencies report using more than 300 separate statutes under Exemption 3 statute, careful academic analysis reveals that less than 160 distinct provisions of law truly qualify as Exemption 3, regardless of agency or court decisions.
 This list is updated periodically throughout the year, and it currently cites 156 statutes as correctly "vetted" ones.
 The Collaboration on Government Secrecy also maintains a list of leading Exemption 3 decisions, articles, and news.